 Beginner SQL Projects for Business Applications

-Creating a Customer Database
+Customer Relationship Database

-Steps for creating a customer database include:
+The fundamentals for creating a managing data within your customer database includes:

 1. Design a table structure to hold customer information such as name, contact details, and purchase history.